 In today’s homes and businesses, there are two types of water heaters primarily used: tanked water heaters and tankless water heaters.
-Tanked Water Heaters are the older and more common form of water heating system which have the benefits of lower installation costs and no natural gas or circuitry changes upon installation.
-Tankless water heaters are a newer type of water heater that does not utilize a storage tank, giving it the benefits of energy efficiency, space efficiency, and faster water heating times.
-In this guide, our heating and plumbing experts here at 1-800-anytyme provide overviews for both types of water heating systems.
-Read on to learn more about tanked water heaters and tankless water heaters, and contact us at 1-800-anytyme for comprehensive water heater maintenance and installation services today!
+Tanked water heaters are the older and more common form of water heating system.
+They have the benefits of lower installation costs and no natural gas or circuitry changes upon installation.
+Tankless water heaters are a newer type of water heater that does not use a storage tank.
+This gives them the benefits of energy efficiency, space efficiency, and faster water heating timess.
+In this guide we provide overviews for both types of water heating systems.
+Read on to learn more about tanked vs. tankless water heaters.

 What Are Traditional Tanked Water Heaters and How Do They Work?

 Traditional tanked water heaters are the most common type of water heaters found in both residential and commercial properties today.
-Tanked water heaters have two jobs: to heat water and to store it once it is heated.
-They accomplish these jobs through their built-in heating systems and insulated water storage tanks.
+Tanked water heaters have two jobs: to heat water and to store the heated water.
+They accomplish these jobs through their built-in heating systems and insulated tanks.
 Tanked water heaters heat a given amount of water in a cycle.
 When this cycle begins, water is pumped into the tank and heated.
 Hot water remains in the tank, kept warm until used.
 The heating system found on a traditional tanked water heater may be fuel-fired or electric.

 Is a Tanked Water Heater the Right Choice for Your Property?
 Benefits and Drawbacks

 As the most common type of water heater used in homes and businesses today, the tanked water heater has proven itself in terms of reliability.
-It is also more affordable to purchase and install when compared to its newer cousin, the tankless water heater — especially considering that tankless water heaters often require circuitry changes or gas line work upon installation.
-However, tanked water heaters do not heat water as efficiently as tankless water heaters and may end up costing you more on energy bills over time depending on the specifications of your property and your own usage habits.
-To learn more about whether a tanked water heater may be the right choice for your property, we invite you to contact our professionals to schedule a consultation.
+It is also more affordable to purchase and install when compared to its newer cousin, the tankless water heater.
+Tankless water heaters often require circuitry changes or gas line work upon installation.
+Tanked water heaters, however, do not heat water as efficiently as tankless water heaters.
+Depending on the specifications of your property and your own usage habits, it may end up costing you more on energy bills over time.

 What Are Tankless Water Heaters and How Do They Work?

-The tankless water heater is a relatively new type of water heater that heats water “on demand” without the need for storage.
-Unlike traditional tanked water heaters, which feature large storage tanks to retain heated water that is not used, tankless water heaters do not have storage tanks.
-They instead use powerful gas burners or electric elements to heat water the moment it passes through in route to one of the many fixtures in a property.
+The tankless water heater is a relatively new type of water heater that heats “on demand” without the need for storage.
+Instead, they use powerful gas burners or electric elements to heat water the moment it passes through en route to one of the many fixtures in a property.

 Is a Tankless Water Heater the Right Choice for Your Property?
 Benefits and Drawbacks

 Tankless water heaters heat water whenever it is needed.
-This means that with tankless water heaters, the problem of running out of hot water is a thing of the past.
-While a tanked water heater’s hot water stores can be depleted and take time to refill.
-Tankless water heaters heat water virtually instantly, meaning as long as you have running water, you have hot water.
+This means that with a tankless, the problem of running out of hot water is a thing of the past.
+Tanked water heater can deplete its stored water and take time to refill.
+With tankless water heaters, as long as you have running water, you have hot water.

-The biggest benefit of a tankless water heater, when compared to a traditional tanked heater, is its overall energy- and cost-efficiency.
-By installing a tankless water heater in your home or business, you can expect an average cost savings of 20 – 35% off your monthly energy bill, depending on the quantity of hot water your property requires.
-The savings is due to fact that tankless water heaters do not have to continually heat stored water like their tanked cousins.
-Additionally, the powerful heating elements within tankless water heaters and the lack of a need for insulation make these heaters significantly more energy efficient than traditional tank-style water heaters.
+Depending on the quantity of hot water your property requires, you can expect an average cost savings of 20 – 35% off your monthly energy bill.
+The savings is due to the fact that tankless water heaters do not have to continully heat stored water like their tanked cousins.
+Additional factors are the powerful heating elements within tankless water heaters and the lack of a need for insulation.

-Here at 1-800-anytyme, we are committed to providing our clients with exceptional heating, cooling, and plumbing services at affordable prices.
-Whether you are looking for repairs and servicing on your existing water heater or would like an all-new water heater system installed on your property, our team is the one to call.
-Our technicians have decades of experience working with both tanked and tankless water heaters.
-When you schedule an appointment with us, we’ll provide you with a comprehensive and straightforward assessment of your property, your usage needs, and which type of heater we believe would work best for your space.
+1-800-anytyme is committed to providing our clients with exceptional plumbing services at affordable prices.
+Looking for repairs and servicing on your existing water heater?
+Need an all-new water heater system installed on your property?
+Our experienced team is the one to call.
+We’ll provide you with a comprehensive and straightforward assessment of your property, your usage needs, and which type of heater we believe would work best for your space.
 To learn more about water heater installation and servicing here at 1-800-anytyme, give us a call at (760) 477-0072 today!